 - The results for the "business as usual" case are consistent with those in prior CARIS studies in which the solutions studied offered a measure of congestion relief and production costs savings, but did not result in generic transmission projects with B/C ratios in excess of 1.0 utilizing the generic cost estimates. - The Central East-Pleasant Valley Transmission Solution, however, produced significantly higher production costs and demand congestion savings when studied with a resource mix driven by the Clean Energy Standard.
 Production costs reductions were 61% higher; and Demand\$ Congestion savings 79% higher.
 This additional transfer capability across Central East and UPNY-SENY did materially increase the access of Upstate renewable resources to the downstream markets. - The importance of the interplay between the CES and transmission expansion is indicated as well by the results of the SRS case and Public Policy scenario analyses for 2026.
 Congestion for the SRS case (of which the CES is a prime component) across the Central East-New Scotland-Pleasant Valley corridor is approximately \$450M higher in 2026 than the base system (\$124M vs. \$574M) as renewable resources are bottled Upstate.
 Spillage for solar and wind resources the curtailment of renewable generation due to transmission constraints is nearly non-existent in the 2026 BAU case but increases to 1.2 TWh in the SRS case.
-As expected, the output from NY renewable resources in the SRS case increase dramatically from the BAU case (nearly 28 TWh in 2026).
-There was, however, a reduction of 0.7 TWh in nuclear output from the BAU case to the SRS case, as the additional renewable production crowded out the nuclear generation.
+As expected, the output from NY renewable resources in the SRS case increase dramatically from the BAU case (nearly

+28 TWh in 2026)7.
+There was, however, a reduction of 0.7 TWh in nuclear output from the BAU case to the SRS case8.
 Finally, net imports from PJM, IESO and ISO-NE decrease in the SRS case (from the BAU) case by 14 TWh, as New York exports a portion of the increased renewable energy to its neighbors.

-• The build-out of the Western and AC Transmission projects has a significant impact on how the SRS case affects a number of key metrics.
+- The build-out of the Western and AC Transmission projects has a significant impact on how the SRS case affects a number of key metrics.
 It reduces the higher congestion observed in the SRS case in the Central East-New Scotland-Pleasant Valley corridor by \$284M.
 The additional transmission in the Public Policy scenario increases the renewable energy production by an incremental 0.5 TWh from the SRS case; and the output from upstate nuclear units by 0.4 TWh.
-This scenario also resulted in a reduction of 1.6 TWh in output from gas-fired generation located in Zones F - K. Finally, overall net imports increase by less than 0.3 TWh (as exports decrease) between the SRS case and the Public Policy scenario.
+This scenario also resulted in a reduction of 1.6 TWh in output from gas-fired generation located in Zones F K. Finally, overall net imports increase by less than 0.3 TWh (as exports decrease) between the SRS case and the Public Policy scenario. - The spillage of renewable solar and wind resources in the SRS case and Public Policy Scenario is due to constraints on the bulk-power system and is not reflective of transmission limitations present on the lower-voltage system (e.g., the 115 kV system in upstate zones).
+The spillage identified can therefore be considered a lower bound and would only be exacerbated should the lower voltage system be monitored and secured in the commitment and dispatch processes.